WUSTL-CSPL/Kairos-Userspace/README.md

 ```

 ### 5. Launch the Kernel Module for User-Kernel Communication
 This step allows the target program to communicate with kernel schedulers, including task and network packet schedulers.
+If the sudo password is required, it is `cspl`.

 ```
 $ cd ~/Shore-user/Shore-Interface/kernel-interface-module